 These checklists are designed for students who are about to arrive or have recently arrived at the University of Tartu.
 They help you keep track of the most important steps and procedures to ensure a smooth start to your studies.

-Newly admitted degree-seeking students in English-taught bachelor's and master's programmes who are not citizens of an EU or EEA country or Switzerland will receive their login credentials only after registering their arrival at the University of Tartu.
+Newly admitted degree-seeking students in English-taught bachelor's and master's programmes who are not citizens of an EU or EEA country, or Switzerland, will receive their login credentials only after registering their arrival at the University of Tartu.

 You can find information about your curriculum and timetable in SIS.
 Course listings, timetables, and curriculum details are also accessible without logging in.